Skip to content

 Storm

 Storm is Rival’s content tagging engine.
-Instead of writing code, you provide a topic file - a document that defines the topics, categories, or tags you want to classify against.
-Storm then takes any incoming content, reads it against your topic file, and returns the tagged result.
+Unlike Function and MCP tools, a Storm tool has no handler code.
+Instead, you upload a topic file - a document that defines the topics, categories, or tags you want to classify against - and Storm reads incoming content against that file and returns the tagged result.

 When to use Storm